tashifkhan/QRCode-Generator/readme.md

 - Allows Python code execution directly in the browser
 - Enables generation of QR codes on the client side when accessing the web version
 - Provides seamless functionality between desktop application and web version
+- **Cached Offline**: Complete Pyodide runtime and required packages cached for offline use

+### UPI History & Caching

+The application implements intelligent caching for user convenience:

+- **Local Storage**: UPI payment details stored securely in browser's local storage
+- **History Management**: Automatically saves up to 10 most recent UPI configurations
+- **Quick Access**: Dropdown history for instant reuse of previous UPI details
+- **Privacy First**: All data stored locally on device, never transmitted to servers
+- **Cross-Session**: History persists across browser sessions and app restarts

-This dual approach (Eel + Pyodide fallback) ensures that the QR code generator works both as a desktop application and as a standalone web application at [qr.tashif.codes](https://qr.tashif.codes).
+This dual approach (Eel + Pyodide fallback) with PWA capabilities ensures that the QR code generator works as a desktop application, web application, and installable PWA with full offline functionality.

 ## Contributing